-In addition to virtual services from your home, Bar and Bat Mitzvah services can also be conducted outdoors on both campuses.
+In addition to virtual services from your home, services can also be conducted outdoors on all campuses.

 B'NEI MITZVAH DURING COVID-19